rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 count("abba", allChars)
 ```

-We do not always need to define functions like 'charIsA', 'charIsBorC' and 'allChars'.
+We do not always need to define functions like `charIsA`, `charIsBorC` and `allChars`.
 You can use an anonymous
 function (also known as *lambda expression*) as well.
 These look exactly like the type and implementation of
 the functions we defined above: